SylwestrakLab/HbRewardCellTypes/README.md

 # Getting Started

 1. Download data using GitHub
 2. Run Figure scripts.
-Select the destination directory of the DANDI download when prompted.
+Select the destination directory of the datafiles download when prompted.

 # Description of data